ahmedshabib/greywing-routing/README.md

 ## Note

-The IRTC detection is implemented in software, and is only tested to work for the default (20km) resolution.
+The IRTC detection is implemented in software, and is only tested to work for the 5km resolution (set using the `res` parameter, see the test urls).
 Forks and pull requests are welcome!